Jewish History collection

 Conditions Governing Access

 Analog (non-digital) material open for use in the Elmer L. Andersen Library reading room.
 The digital files are available upon request.
-Please contact the University Archives to arrange access to these materials.
+Please contact the Upper Midwest Jewish Archives to arrange access to these materials.

 This collection may be protected by the Copyright Law of the United States (Title 17, U.S. Code).
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials.
 Researchers may quote from the collection under the fair use provision of the copyright law.